Chia-Chiao Lin: Biography

 Lin was born in Beijing with ancestral roots in Fuzhou.
-In 1937 Lin graduated from the department of physics, National Tsinghua University in Beijing.
+In 1937 Lin graduated from the department of physics, Tsinghua University in Beijing.

 After graduation he was a teaching assistant in the Tsinghua University physics department.
 In 1939 Lin won a Boxer Indemnity Scholarship and was initially supported to study in the United Kingdom.
 However, due to World War II, Lin and several others were sent to North America by ship.
 Unluckily, Lin's ship was stopped in Kobe, Japan, and all students had to return to China.

 In 1940, Lin finally reached Canada and studied at the University of Toronto from which he earned his M.Sc.
 In 1941.
 Lin continued his studies in the United States and received his PhD from the California Institute of Technology in 1944 under Theodore von Kármán.
-His PhD thesis provided a analytic method to solve a problem in the stability of parallel shearing flows, which was the subject of Werner Heisenberg's PhD thesis.
+His PhD thesis provided an analytic method to solve a problem in the stability of parallel shearing flows, which was the subject of Werner Heisenberg's PhD thesis.

 Lin also taught at Caltech between 1943 and 1945.
 He taught at Brown University between 1945 and 1947.
 Lin joined the faculty of the Massachusetts Institute of Technology in 1947.
 Lin was promoted to professor at MIT in 1953 and became an Institute Professor of MIT in 1963.
 He was President of the Society for Industrial and Applied Mathematics from 1972 to 1974.
 Lin retired from MIT in 1987.

 In 2002, he moved back to China and helped found the Zhou Pei-Yuan Center for Applied Mathematics (ZCAM) at Tsinghua University.
 He died in Beijing in 2013, aged 96.